opensearch-project/project-website/_posts/2021-11-19-connecting-java-high-level-rest-client-with-opensearch-over-https.markdown

 }
 ```

-Now that you have setup the OpenSearch server, let us move on to setting up the client.
+Now that you have setup the OpenSearch server, it's time to move on to the client.

 ## Setup Java High Level REST Client

 The OpenSearch Java High Level REST Client is available on [Maven Central](https://search.maven.org/search?q=a:opensearch-rest-high-level-client).
-To start using, you need to add it as a dependency to your Java application.
+To start using it, you need to add it as a dependency to your Java application.

 For Gradle build system, include the following dependency in your project's `build.gradle` file: